tempetflamer/dropdown_library/README.md

 > `arrayOf(object)`

 Pass an array of items to initialize the dropdown.
+The array contains name (required) and value (optional).

 ### Component